coveo/source.coveo.com/_posts/2017-03-07-building-a-resource-locator.md

 You are now all set!
 You can start building up your index, check logs and start working on your search interface.

 ## Phase B. Building a People Locator Search interface.
-The data is in our index, time to start building a search interface for it.
-These are our requirements:
+Now that the data is in your index, it is time to start building a search interface for it.
+These are the requirements.

-* Step 1.
-Search in People, People Resume’s and Additional information records, but only show People records.
+* 1. Search in People, People Resume’s, and Additional information records.
+Only show People records.
-* Step 2.
-Show the related records found for the current Person record.
+* 2. Show the related records found for the current Person record.
-* Step 3.
-Take the selected availability dates into consideration and show them at the result level.
+* 3. Take the selected availability dates into consideration, and show them at the result level.
-* Step 4.
-Provide a Google map to show the location of the people found and enable the map to be used as a filter.
+* 4. Provide a Google map to show the location of the people found, and enable the map to be used as a filter.
-* Step 5.
-Enable to click on a person on the map to show detailed information in a “side panel”, inside the “side panel” execute a proximity search (to find people within 50 miles)
+* 5. Enable to click on a result on the map to show detailed information in a side-panel, including a proximity search.

-The beauty of the Coveo Search Interfaces is that they are very flexible, all events can be intercepted and changed.
+The beauty of the Coveo Search Interfaces is that they are very flexible, all events can be intercepted, and changed.

-### Step 1.
-Search in People, People Resume’s and Additional information records, but only show People records.
+### 1. Search in People, People Resume’s and Additional information records.
+Only show People records.
 Our search interface should only show People records, but should search within the Resume and Additional records at the same time.
 Looks complicated, but this is part of Coveo’s capabilities.
 To do this, we need to add additional logic to our query.
-We do that by adding an event on the ‘buildingQuery’ event [See](https://developers.coveo.com/display/public/JsSearchV1/Events), but only when our ‘People’ interface is active.
+We do that by adding an event on the ```buildingQuery``` event [See](https://developers.coveo.com/x/bYGfAQ), but only when our ```People``` interface is active.
 ``` javascript
 Coveo.$('#search').on("buildingQuery", function (e, args) {
 	    //Only activate on people search interface